70s eyewear collections with a twist

 Not too feminine

-"The focus of the collection is on women – although there are a few unisex models – but the glasses are deliberately not too feminine," according to Lebas.
-"I did not want the collection to be too chic, but to be one with a twist.
+"The focus of the collections is on women – although there are a few unisex models – but the glasses are deliberately not too feminine," according to Lebas.
+"I did not want the collections to be too chic, but to be one with a great eye for detail.

 ID Designer Emmanuelle Lebas